questdb/questdb.io/docs/third-party-tools/kafka.md

 cp postgresql-42.2.10.jar /path/to/kafka_2.13-2.6.0/libs
 ```

-A configuration file `config/connect-jdbc.properties` must be created for
+A configuration file `/path/to/kafka/config/connect-jdbc.properties` must be
-standalone mode.
-Ensure that the Postgres connection URL matches the destination
+created for Kafka Connect in standalone mode.
+The Postgres connection URL must
-QuestDB instance.
-In this configuration file, a topic or list of topics can be
-specified under the `topics={mytopic}` key.
+match the destination QuestDB instance and a topic can be specified under the
+`topics={mytopic}` key.
+This example guide uses a topic `example-events` and the
+Postgres server is running on the default port `8812`.

+Create a file `config/connect-jdbc.properties` with the following contents:

 ```
 name=local-jdbc-sink